aviav/turmbauten/README.md

 * Default directory for documents and their vectorizations
 * Default directory for conversation long-term memories
 * Default directory for machine learning models
+* Default directory for prompts
 * Path to Llama.cpp which is used for infinite generation mode
 * Path to GGML fork that works with Falcon-based models
 * Path to Langchain-GPTQ integration

-Examples for how to use these features -- _to be implemented_:
+Examples for how to use these features -- _to be implemented, except where noted otherwise_:

-Vectorize the bible -- using Langchain under the hood:
+Vectorize 'Pride and Prejudice' -- using Langchain under the hood -- _should already work_:

-* Store PDF in `bible` subdirectory below default document directory
+* Store PDF in `pride-and-prejudice` subdirectory below default document directory
 * Assuming there's a default embedding model stored in `embedding-default` below the default directory for machine learning models
-* Call `python bau.py vectorize --document bible`
+* Call `python bau.py vectorize --document pride-and-prejudice`

-Start a new conversation without any memory -- using Langchain under the hood:
+Start a new conversation without any memory or documents -- using Langchain under the hood:

 * Assuming there's a default LLM with default config stored in `llm-default` below the default directory for machine learning models
 * Assuming the LLM config includes info on context length and prompting syntax of the model
+* Call `python bau.py converse`

+Start a new conversation without any memory, read prompt from file -- using Langchain under the hood:

+* Assuming there's a default LLM with default config stored in `llm-default` below the default directory for machine learning models
+* Assuming the LLM config includes info on context length and prompting syntax of the model
+* Assuming there's a prompt file stored under the given path below the default prompts directory
-* Call `python bau.py converse --initial-prompt 'How're you doing today?'`
+* Call `python bau.py converse --initial-prompt-file test_prompt`

 Start a new conversation with document retrieval -- using Langchain under the hood:

-* Assuming the bible has been vectorized
+* Assuming Pride and Prejudice has been vectorized
 * Assuming there's a sensible default for how many document snippets are retrieved on each query
-* Assuming the memory of a previous conversation is saved in a directory named `thoughts-on-religion` below the long-term conversation memory folders
+* Assuming the memory of a previous conversation is saved in a directory named `thoughts-on-literature` below the long-term conversation memory folders
 * Assuming there's a sensible default for how many elements of long-term memory are retrieved on each query